Substra/substra-documentation/docs/source/contributing/local-deployment.rst

 Next steps
 ==========

-Now you are ready to go, you are ready to run either the :doc:`/auto_examples/index` or the :doc:`Substrafl examples </substrafl_doc/examples/index>`.
+Now you are ready to go, you can either run the :doc:`/auto_examples/index` or the :doc:`Substrafl examples </substrafl_doc/examples/index>`.

-If you are interested in more deployment options or more customised set-up, you can have a look at :doc:`/operations/overview` or at the documentation included in the repo of substra_, substra-backend_, orchestrator_ or substra-frontend_.
+This local deployment is for developing or testing Substra.
+If you want to have a more production-ready deployment and a more customized set-up, have a look at the :ref:`deployment section <operations/overview:Overview>`.

+Documentation on running tests on any of the Substra components is available on the component repositories, see `substra <https://github.com/substra/substra>`_, `substrafl <https://github.com/substra/substrafl>`_, substra-backend_, orchestrator_, substra-frontend_ and `substra-tests <https://github.com/substra/substra-tests>`_ repositories.

 Troubleshooting
 ===============